dhirajj14/illinois-tech-graduate-course-work/ITMO-544/week-05/questions-answers.md

 3. List the important factors for redundancy through replication.

     * Service must be designed to work behid the load-balancer.
-    * Should cosider the user-state
+    * Should consider the user-state
     * Must handle pattern to handle-traffic
         1. Round Robin
         2. Least Loaded
         3. Slow-Start

 4. Give an example of a partially implemented process in your current environment.
 What would you do to fully implement it?

+    * In my current environment, I have implemented EC2 instance, load balancer, autoscalling, S3.
+    * Adding monitoring to my environment will complete the process.

 5. Why might you not want to solve an issue by coding the solution yourself?